Julian-Nash/simple-flask-demo/readme.md

 In this scenario, the best way to make changes to your application:

-- Make local changes & test the app
+- Make changes and test locally
-- Push the changes to your Github remote repo
+- Push the changes to your remote Github repo
 - Pull the changes from your virtual machine

 To pull any changes to you've made to your application, make sure you're in the `app` parent directory: